gerardszczepanski/runit/README.md

 ## About ##
 Runit is small program, that increase your comfort of running apps, files, directories and web sites.
-Inspired by Launchy program, Runit allows you to quick search by term any file, defined web site or directory, and then quickly launch it.
+Inspired by <a href="http://www.launchy.net/">Launchy</a>, Runit allows you to quick search by term any file, defined web site or directory, and then quickly launch it.

 Download actual <a href="https://github.com/gspansky/runit/releases">release</a>.